Pappenheimer witch trial: Second execution

 The first execution was followed by the arrest, interrogation and trial of the people named by the Pappenheimer's as their accomplices under torture.
 Six additional people: two men and three women (a mother and her daughters) were condemned to be burned for witchcraft after having been tortured to confess and name accomplices.
 The remaining condemned was the ten year old Hansel Gämperl.
 After having examined the report made by the sheriff of Hansel's behaviour and comments during the execution, Hansel Gämperl was himself sentenced to death, despite his age.

 On 26 November 1600, the execution of the ten year old Hansel Gämperl and the five other condemned took place in Munich.

 The end

 Hansel Gämperl and the other recently executed had named accomplices under torture, and Johann Sigismund Wagnereckh wished to continue the witch hunt by arresting those named.

 However, some Bavarian lawyers and officials questioned if it was legally justified to subject anyone to torture after a denunciation made under torture.
-Further more, people denounced were of higher social position, with the knowledge, contacts and ability to defend themselves.
+Furthermore, the people denounced were of higher social position, with the knowledge, contacts and ability to defend themselves.

 In this situation, the Duke ordered a stop to the witch hunt referring to irregularities in the legal procedure.
 However, no one was punished, and Johann Sigismund Wagnereckh continued to have a successful career in government hierarchy.